-The proper officer will give notice to the public of the time and place of any meeting in accordance with the Access to Information Procedure Rules Chapter B3 (Access to Information Procedure Rules).
+The proper officer will give notice to the public of the time and place of any meeting in accordance with the Access to Information Procedure Rules.
 At least five clear days before a meeting, the proper officer will send a summons signed by them to every member of the Council.
 The summons will give the date, time and place of each meeting and specify the business to be transacted, and will be accompanied by such reports as are available.